-Julie and Tony Peckham have spent 16 years creating a vibrant outside space for their rural home
+Julie and Tony Peckham have spent 16 years creating a vibrant garden for their rural home.

 The first major job centred around the main path that leads from the patio doors at the back of the house to a focal point – an arbour built by Tony – on the opposite boundary.
 ‘Near the house, I wanted a formal feel with paths that were straight and wide enough for two people to walk side-by-side,’ Julie explains.

 Further away, on the other side of an arch leading through a trellis divider, there’s a more informal, organic feel, with narrow, curving paths that lead around ponds.
 ‘I love the sound and sight of water,’ she adds.

 Originally the paths were grass, which proved hard to maintain.
 So, in 2008, they were replaced with block paving, a project that was like doing a three-dimensional jigsaw: Tony fetched and carried the blocks, and Julie laid them.